-A comprehensive budget to develop and implement remedial action plans for - (8) A comprehensive budget to develop and implement remedial action plans for sites that pose imminent hazards and that may require State funding, and the adequacy of the Inactive Hazardous Sites Cleanup Fund. - (8a) Repealed by Session Laws 2015-286, s.
+- (5) A list of sites and remedial action plans undergoing voluntary cleanup with Departmental approval. - (6) A list of sites and remedial action plans that may require State funding, a comprehensive budget if implementation of these possible remedial action plans is required, and the adequacy of the Inactive Hazardous Sites Cleanup Fund to fund the possible costs of said-these plans. - (7) A list of sites that pose an imminent hazard. - (8) A comprehensive budget to develop and implement remedial action plans for sites that pose imminent hazards and that may require State funding, and the adequacy of the Inactive Hazardous Sites Cleanup Fund. - (8a) Repealed by Session Laws 2015-286, s.
 4.7(f), effective October 22, 2015. - (9) Any other information requested by the General Assembly or the Environmental Review Commission. - (a1) On or before October 1 April 15 of each year, the Department shall report to each member of the General Assembly who has an inactive hazardous substance or waste disposal site in the member's district.
 This report shall include the location of each inactive hazardous substance or waste disposal site in the member's district, the type and amount of hazardous substances or waste known or believed to be located on each of these sites, the last action taken at each of these sites, and the date of that last action.
 The Department shall include this information in the status of solid waste management report required to be submitted pursuant to G.S.
 130A-309.06(c). - (b) Repealed by Session Laws 2001-452, s.
 2.3, effective October 28, 2001."
 SECTION 12.1.(h) G.S.
 130A-310.40 reads as rewritten: